dineshuk01/TradeScape/README.md

 ## Extra feature

-I added **average winning trade vs average losing trade**.
+I added an **equity curve**.

 Why:

-- It gives more context than win rate alone
+- It gives the trader an instant visual of account progression over time
-- It helps show whether the strategy makes more on winners than it loses on losers
+- It makes it easier to see whether performance is stable, choppy, or deteriorating
-- It is useful for spotting asymmetric reward-to-risk behavior quickly
+- It pairs well with the risk dashboard because it shows when the account crosses above or below starting cash

 ## Product questions